 Medieval Castles were meant to serve the role of being a military fortification.
-As a result, castles were carefully designed and planned to ensure maximum strength of the structure and numerous defences were added to the castle structure to make it as impenetrable as possible.
+As a result, castles were carefully designed and planned to ensure maximum strength of the structure, and numerous defenses were added to the castle structure to make it as impenetrable as possible.

 Another vital advantage of building a castle near a river was the ready availability of a large amount of water.
-This could be used to build a dam, augment defences such as a moats and used as a means of escape in case the castle succumbed to an attack.
+This could be used to build a dam, augment defences such as moats, and used as a means of escape in case the castle succumbed to an attack.

 In some cases, the castle was built near a river crossing so that it commanded a view of everyone who crossed the river thereby controlling the passage.
 Castles located near major rivers would also control the traffic which used the river as a trade route.

 Normans were successful in most of their conquests thanks to the motte-and-bailey castles they used.
 Such castles typically had their keeps located over steep mounds of earth.
 This later became impractical as castles came to be built in stone.

 However, locating a stone castle over a rock outcrop became one of the best ways of benefiting both from stone construction as well as the advantage of being at a height.

 A castle located thus had a vital advantage of elevation against any outside attackers, giving the castle defenders ample opportunity to fight back effectively.
 It was also hard for the attackers to scale such a castle and reach its walls.

 Many medieval castles, especially those located in Western Europe and the Iberian Peninsula, were located on key points at mountain passes.

 This gave the castle a critical strategic advantage due to their location.
 Such castles would command unchecked control of the pass and decide who should be allowed to cross the pass.

 In the case of an attack, such a strategically located castle could take on an enemy many times the size of its own garrison and still remain undefeated.